Get short term help with necessities

 We are able to help those who are located in Luton Bedfordshire and near neighbours Dunstable and Leighton Buzzard.
 Postcodes LU1, LU2, LU3 and LU4 and near neigbours LU5 and LU6.

 For public service staff, we can extend to include the Bedford and Biggleswade area

-What is the food box?
+What happened to the food boxes?